Ali-Jahankah/curve-ali-jahankah-test/README.md

 ### 4. Running the Project

 You will see that the project will run on port 4001.
 Make sure your port 4001 is not in use.
-To start the server in development mode:
+Also make sure that you are in branch 'master' and to start the server in development mode, run:

 ```bash
 npm run dev